 Max Rosen’s Pancetta and Mushroom Stuffed Turkey Thighs is a delicious way to enjoy turkey without having to cook an entire bird.
 It’s a beautiful presentation and you can used the Pancetta Mushroom mixture on just about anything!
 Try it with chicken or over your favorite pasta.

-6 oz of thin sliced pancetta diced up
+- 6 oz of thin sliced pancetta, diced

 - In a heavy skillet cook the pancetta until crispy, remove the pancetta and set aside but leave the grease in the pan.

 - Cook shallot and mushroom in the pancetta grease in the pan until tender.
 Add about 1/4 cup of the wine and continue cooking until reduced, slowly adding back in the pancetta.
 Remove from heat.

 - Spread a couple tablespoons of the mushroom/pancetta mix on each thigh (reserve the rest of the mixture for later).

 - Using butchers twine, roll up the thighs and tie them tight.